- 4th CARES Act Report, 10/8/20

 CTX Updates & Announcements

 The latest updates and announcements will be posted here as decisions are made.
-As news changes rapidly, please note the dates posted for all updates.
-Communications going out to students, faculty/staff, and parents/families will be posted under "Latest Communications."
+Because news changes rapidly, please note the dates posted for all updates.
+Communications going out to students, faculty/staff and parents/families will be posted under "Latest Communications" on the right side of this page.

 Stay Informed, Communicate Concerns or Request Assistance